python/cpython/Doc/library/bisect.rst

 .. _bisect-example:

-The :func:`bisect` function can be useful for numeric table lookups.
-This example uses :func:`bisect` to look up a letter grade for an exam score (say) based on a set of ordered numeric breakpoints: 90 and up is an 'A', 80 to 89 is a 'B', and so on::
+The :func:`.bisect` function can be useful for numeric table lookups.
+This example uses :func:`.bisect` to look up a letter grade for an exam score (say) based on a set of ordered numeric breakpoints: 90 and up is an 'A', 80 to 89 is a 'B', and so on::